threedworld-mit/tdw/Documentation/lessons/audio/py_impact.md

 ## Impacts, scrapes, and rolls

 PyImpact generates impact, scrapes, and rolls using three different processes.

+- Impact sounds are fully implemented.
+- Scrape sounds are partially implemented; they still need to be differentiated by audio/visual material.
+- Rolls aren't implemented yet.

 In order to decide which process to use, PyImpact must first determine the "event type" of a collision.
 This is  normally done automatically but it can be useful to understand how it works: